StreetEasy Lets New Yorkers Book Reservations for 2046

 The spot ends with a call-to-action for viewers to reserve their future in NYC now.

-How 2046 Reservations Sell Permanence
+How 2046 Bookings Sell Permanence

 Similar thinking shows up in campaigns like Airbnb’s "Live There," which reangled travel from accommodation browsing to immersive local living.

-Spotify Wrapped pulls off a similar idea, using personal listening history to create an annual recap that pushes listening habits, loyalty, and emotional engagement among users.
+Spotify Wrapped also pulls off a similar idea, using personal listening history to create an annual recap that pushes listening habits, loyalty, and emotional engagement among users.

 • Make people think about the future: StreetEasy gets users imagining themselves still living in New York years from now, not just browsing homes today.

-• Leverage touchpoints that consumers have an emotional connection with: restaurants, museums, and theatres make the idea of staying in the city feel real and familiar.
+• Leverage touchpoints that consumers have an emotional connection with: Restaurants, museums, and theatres make the idea of staying in the city feel real and familiar.

 Our Take: Would You Still Be Here in 2046?